Charles Kupperman

-Charles Martin Kupperman (born November 9, 1950) was the United States Deputy National Security Advisor for President Donald Trump, a position he held from January to September 2019.
+Charles Martin Kupperman (born November 9, 1950) is a former United States Deputy National Security Advisor for President Donald Trump, a position he held from January to September 2019.
 He also was the acting United States National Security Advisor for eight days in September 2019 between John Bolton and Robert C. O'Brien.

 Early life and education

 Kupperman graduated from Waukegan High School in 1968, where he played varsity baseball; his parents owned a paint factory in Waukegan.

 Kupperman earned a bachelor's degree in political science from Purdue University in 1972.
 He received a master's degree in international relations from the University of British Columbia in 1973.
 His master's thesis was entitled Strategy, Technology and the Making of United States Strategic Doctrines 1945–1972.
 Kupperman completed a doctorate in strategic studies at the University of Southern California in 1980.
 His doctoral thesis was entitled The SALT II Debate, and supervised by William Van Cleave.